 Is Tesco adding more online delivery slots?

-Yes, they are.
+Yes, they have been constantly working on adding new slots ever since last year.
 The website states: "We’re expanding our home delivery and Click+Collect capacity as fast as we can.
-We’ve already added hundreds of thousands of new slots, and we’re recruiting thousands of new colleagues to pick your orders, plus thousands of new drivers to deliver them."
+We've already added hundreds of thousands of new slots, and we’re recruiting thousands of new colleagues to pick your orders, plus thousands of new drivers to deliver them."

 What priority slots are available at Tesco?